logan-berner/LandsatTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# LandsatTS - an R package for deriving vegetation greenness time series using Landsat satellite data
+# LandsatTS: an R package to facilitate retrieval, cleaning, cross-calibration, and phenological modeling of Landsat time-series data

 <!-- badges: start -->
 <!-- badges: end -->